 Rev. Jacobs has given over 150 presentations on addiction and recovery issues at local, state, regional, national, and international events.
 She received Mid-Central Alliance’s Seven State Councils on Problem Gambling 2008 Leadership Award and serves as an instructor for the Indiana Problem Gambling Awareness trainings Women and Problem Gambling and Spirituality and Problem Gambling.
 Rev. Jacobs, also, is the 2015 recipient of the Jim Cooke Leadership Award from the Kentucky Council on Problem Gambling.

 Rev. Jacobs authored the chapter “Problem Gambling”, containing three book reviews on pathological gambling treatment, in the nationally distributed magazine Christian Reflection (Baylor University).
 Within this edition (Summer 2011), Gambling Recovery Ministries was presented as a model ministry of outreach by Deborah Haskins, Ph.D., in her chapter entitled “Congregational Ministry to Problem Gamblers”.

 Rev. Jacobs serves as Board Member and Recording Secretary on the International Gambling Counselor Certification Board; and she co-coordinates the Clergy/Lay Minister Certification Program for the Board.
 Additionally, she is a member of Alpha Delta Kappa International Women Educators Honorary.

-As well, Debra’s goal is to contribute to the behavioral health industry as an author, speaker, trainer and consultant.
-She is an international trainer in Motivational Interviewing (MINT), serves in the role of a BACC, and as enjoys her service as an IGCCB board member.
+As well, Debra contributes to the behavioral health community as an author, speaker, trainer and consultant.
+She is an international trainer in Motivational Interviewing (MINT), serves in the role of a BACC, and has enjoyed her service as an IGCCB board member.